 Let us also make note of something here.
 When/if you chose to do further business with a financial planner, it is our job to place your investments or insurance programs into the financial vehicles that are right for you.
 Sometimes, vehicles are fee-based and require us to have a special license to utilize them.
 Sometimes, vehicles are commission-based and don’t have the option to pay us in a fee-based way.
 Not all financial vehicles are available to planners who are only fee-based, or who are only commission-based.
 But they are all available to planners like us who have a hybrid model.

 A hybrid model means that if you are engaging a planner to actually manage your investment or insurance, they can make recommendations from either side—fee-based or commission-based.
 As a hybrid advisor, we have access to a broader array of financial vehicles and therefore can make a more targeted recommendation about what is right for you.
 To avoid any type of “bait-and-switch” issue of an advisor moving from a fee-based approach to a commission-based approach without your awareness, we make sure to disclose how we are compensated for each and every financial vehicle that we recommend.

 We are an independent financial planning practice – so we work for you.

 Here’s the skinny on this.
 If an insurance company’s name is on the door of the office (or in the signage), then your advisor probably is an agent for that company.
 What does that mean to you?

 There is a vast difference between an independent financial advisor and an agent representing a company.
 An independent advisor assesses your situation, and matches you up with the best solutions in the financial industry.
 The role of an agent in a company is to match you up with the best solution that particular insurance company offers.
 Big difference.
 Be aware, and be wary.

-There are two ways to schedule an appointment:
+There are three ways to schedule an appointment:

 Contact us at 605-217-3555 or toll free at 1-866-800-2186